gmc-code/PC-algorithms1/docs/pseudocode/pseudocode.rst

      - ENDCLASS
    * - import
      - IMPORT
-   * - open a file
+   * - open "a file"
      - OPEN
-   * - read a file
+   * - read "a file"
      - READ
-   * - write to a file
+   * - write "to a file"
      - WRITE